Stereolithography: Advantages

 One of the advantages of stereolithography is its speed; functional parts can be manufactured within a day.
 The length of time it takes to produce a single part depends upon the complexity of the design and the size.
 Printing time can last anywhere from hours to more than a day.
+A unique advantage of LCD-based SLA systems is that additional detail or material in a given layer does not meaningfully increase print time, allowing great time savings on multiple parts if there is space to combine them in a single print.

+SLA-printed parts, unlike those obtained from FFF/FDM, do not exhibit significant anisotropy (structural non-uniformity) and minimal visible layering pattern.
+The surface quality is, in general, superior.
 Prototypes and designs made with stereolithography are strong enough to be machined and can also be used to make master patterns for injection molding or various metal casting processes.

 Disadvantages

-Although stereolithography can be used to produce virtually any synthetic design, it is often costly, though the price is coming down.
-Since 2012, however, public interest in 3D printing has inspired the design of several consumer SLA machines which can cost considerably less.
+Although stereolithography can be used to produce virtually any synthetic design, cost has historically been a disadvantage compared to FFF, though the price is coming down.
+Since 2012, public interest in 3D printing has inspired the design of several consumer SLA machines which are closer in price to other technologies.

-Beginning in 2016, substitution of the SLA and DLP methods using a high resolution, high contrast LCD panel has brought prices down to below US$200.
-The layers are created in their entirety since the entire layer is displayed on the LCD screen and is exposed using UV LEDs that lie below.
-Resolutions of .01mm are attainable.
+Beginning in 2016, substitution of the SLA and DLP methods with a high-resolution, high-contrast LCD panel has brought prices below US$200.
+Resolutions of 0.01mm are attainable.

-Another disadvantage is that the photopolymers are sticky, messy, and need to be handled with care.
-Newly made parts need to be washed, further cured, and dried.
-The environmental impact of all these processes requires more study to be understood, but in general SLA technologies have not created any biodegradable or compostable forms of resin, while other 3-D printing methods offer some compostable PLA options.
+SLA prints require hands-on post-processing steps (washing, drying, curing, and possibly removing support material) that are not needed with other methods.
+Another disadvantage is that the photopolymers are sticky and messy, and need to be handled with care.

+The environmental impact of these processes requires more study to be understood, but in general, SLA technologies have not created any biodegradable or compostable forms of resin, while other 3D printing methods offer some compostable PLA options, and the VOCs released by liquid resins are a known health hazard as well as an olfactory irritant.
+The choice of materials is limited compared to FFF, which can process virtually any thermoplastic.